andreybleme/andreybleme.github.io/_posts/2020-03-27-boost-your-cypress-tests.markdown

 Now I will share some tips and tricks that may help you to boost the performance and the maintainability of your cypress tests.

+1 .
 Parallelize the execution of your tests
 -------------

-First things first: we all know that these e2e tests take a really long time to run take here as an example of my 169 spec tests:
+First things first: we all know that these e2e tests take a surprisingly long time to run take here as an example of my 169 spec tests:

 ![Cypress test taking too much time](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/tests-taking-long-time.png "Cypress test taking too much time")